Sunnyshio/Spectral-Classification-of-a-Star/README.md

 9. **%matplotlib inline**: A magic function specific to Jupyter notebooks that ensures that plots are displayed inline, within the notebook.
 10. **sklearn.linear_model (linear_model)**: Provides various linear models for regression and classification tasks, such as `LinearRegression` or `LogisticRegression`.
 11. **sklearn.metrics (mean_absolute_error, root_mean_squared_error, r2_score)**: A module containing functions to evaluate the performance of machine learning models using metrics like Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and the R² score.

+### Dataset
+The dataset that was used in this project is the [Astronomical Data](https://www.kaggle.com/datasets/datascientist97/astronomical-data) from _Raja Ahmed Ali Khan_.
+You can read the full dataset description on the link embedded which will redirect to Raja's data card.
+In summary, the dataset contains the astrophysical properties of each star.
+The dataset has a dimension of **7 columns** with **240 entries**.